 Add your full name, contact address, mobile number, email address, date of birth, nationality, marital status etc. I would also include the BMDC registration number.
-Bangladesh Medical and Dental Council is the organisation of Bangladesh.
+Bangladesh Medical and Dental Council is the organization of Bangladesh.
 You should include your Registration number as a Doctors.
-Also you can add your National ID card number.
+Also, you can add your National ID card number.
 If you have different present and permanent address you should mention that.

 4. Work Experience

 This is one of the most important section.
-For an Experienced Physician or Surgeon it is easy to add much information.
-But for a MBBS holder it’s quite tough.
+For an Experienced Physician or Surgeon, it is easy to add much information.
+But for an MBBS holder it’s quite tough.
 So what should you include here?
-You can add your experience as a Part time medical officer in various clinic.
+You can add your experience as a Part-time medical officer in the various clinic.
 If you are now in a Job add this.
 Use the length of your job like from “starting date to till this date”.
 This means it is your current job and you want to migrate here.

 5. Publications, Presentations, and Other Activities

 As a medical students you know better about health and health-related problems.
 If you have any publications in local or international magazines, newspaper you can add that.